Saturday, January 7, 2017

 In August I put my needle and floss down for just a moment and headed to the quilt shop.
 When I left class I had completed a Mondo Bag.

 Oh, I know what I'll do next!
 My version of Barbara Ana's Love Never Fails.
-Outfits when from black to indigo.
+Outfits went from black to indigo.
 The cat breed was changed to Balinese.
 Of course the personalizing to make this a wedding sampler can easily be seen at the bottom of the design.

 Oh deer, I need to procrastinate one more time so I will have something to stitch at the Homespun Gathering.
 So my last stitch of the year, And Heaven and Nature Sing, came in under the wire.
 I wanted to stitch this as designed, but the number was just bothering me.
 It just didn't make any sense, so I changed it to something with personal meaning.
 Ah, that's better.
 This one took just under two months.